tako-suzuki/DS-Projects/README.md

 A collection of projects done during internships and current Georgia Tech M.S Computer Science group project.
 It provides a brief understanding of my domain field.

 ## Database System Design
 This is a course work on Database System Design at GT M.S Computer Science.
-In this group project, we applied methodology and techniques and created an online item-swapping platform which connects with a database system.
+In this group project, we considered the bussiness needs and constrains of this online item-swapping platform; thereby creating a database system that best mirrors how the company utilize the data and retrieve users information.

 The folder includes the Extended Entity-Relationship Model, the Relational Model and SQL queries on each user interaction.
 I've only included the parts where I've contributed the most and have neglected the front-end codes on the UI design as I have not contributed much.